chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 .. _barcode/gs1_nomenclature/lot-setup:

-To track product using lots, first enable the :ref:`Lots and Serial Numbers
+To track products using lots, first enable the :ref:`Lots and Serial Numbers
 <inventory/management/track_products_by_lots>` feature.
 To do so, navigate to
 :menuselection:`Inventory app --> Configuration --> Settings`.
 Next, under the
 :guilabel:`Traceability` heading, check the box for :guilabel:`Lots & Serial Numbers`.